Medical Device Regulation (MDR)

 - Definition: Medical devices with high risk

-- Examples: prosthetic heart valves, cardiovascular sutures, breast implants, breast tissue expanders
+- Examples: prosthetic heart valves, cardiovascular sutures, breast implants, breast tissue expanders, devices containing supportive medicinal ingedients

-A Notified Body (NoBo) is an organisation that is designated by a European country to assess the conformity of certain products and devices, such as medical devices, before being placed on the market.
-Notified Bodies play a crucial role in the regulatory processes for various products, including medical devices, as well as other sectors such as machinery, personal protective equipment, and more.
-These bodies carry out tasks that are related to conformity assessment procedures set out in the applicable legislation when a third party is necessary.
+A Notified Body is an organisation that is designated by a Competent Authority to assess the conformity of higher risk class medical devices, before being placed on the Union Market.
+Notified Bodies play a vital role in the regulatory processes for various products, including medical devices, as well as other sectors such as machinery, personal protective equipment, and more.
+These bodies carry out tasks that are related to conformity assessment procedures set out in the applicable legislation.

-It’s important to note that the involvement of Notified Bodies is specific to certain regulatory frameworks, such as the Medical Device Regulation (MDR) in the EU.
+It’s important to note that the involvement of Notified Bodies is specific to certain regulatory frameworks, such as the Medical Devices Regulations in the EU.
 The specific requirements and procedures can vary based on the type of product and the applicable regulations.

-A Risk Management System for medical devices is a structured and systematic approach to identifying, assessing, controlling, and monitoring risks associated with the entire lifecycle of medical devices.
-Guided by standards like ISO 14971, it involves the systematic identification of potential hazards, evaluation of risks, implementation of control measures, clear communication about risks, ongoing monitoring, comprehensive documentation, and integration with Quality Management Systems.
+A Risk Management System for medical devices is a structured and systematic approach to identify, assess, control, and monitor risks associated with the entire lifecycle of medical devices.
+Guided by standards like ISO 14971, it involves the systematic identification of potential hazards, evaluation of risks, implementation of control measures, clear communication about residual risks, ongoing monitoring, comprehensive documentation, and integration with the Quality Management System of the manufacturer.
 The objective is to proactively manage risks to ensure the safety and performance of medical devices, meeting regulatory requirements and addressing potential concerns throughout the product lifecycle.